insertokername/functional-brainfuck/README.md

 Instalation for linux:
 I made a Makefile with a command called "all" and anotherone "install-linux".
-"install-linux" moves the compiled file into local bin folders (aka u can type BF like any other command (for example python) and it will open the interpretor) and "all" just installs it localy to the folder in which you are located so you have to run the file like "./BF" while being in the project folder in a command line
+"install-linux" moves the compiled file into local bin folders (aka u can type FBF like any other command (for example python) and it will open the interpretor) and "all" just installs it localy to the folder in which you are located so you have to run the file like "./FBF" while being in the project folder in a command line

 i recommend (for linux):